 In 2015, his younger brother Kwek Leng Joo, CDL’s deputy chairman, died in his sleep after having a heart attack.
 He was 62.

 They have three sisters: Madam Kwek Geok Luan; Madam Quek Bee Heong, who died in February; and Madam Kwek Lee Hoon.
 They do not work in the business.

 Mr Kwek Leng Beng is married to Madam Cecilia Kok, whom he met when she was working as a lawyer in Singapore.
 She declined to reveal her age.

 The couple’s son Sherman Kwek, 46, is now CDL’s deputy chief executive officer.
 His younger son Kingston Kwek, 41, is a private investor.

 While his wife does not work in the business, she has picked art for his hotels such as The St. Regis Singapore, The South Beach and W Singapore – Sentosa Cove.

 Mr Kwek even looks to her sometimes for advice on his youthful wardrobe.
-For the interview with The Straits Times, she vetoed his first choice of a red shirt.
-She deemed it too "ah beng" and picked a blue one instead.
+For his interview with The Straits Times, she vetoed his first choice of a red shirt.
+She deemed it too “ah beng” and picked a blue one instead.

 “Sometimes I defer to her taste.
 I don’t have that much of an artistic taste.
 No matter how much I learn, I can’t be her,” says Mr Kwek.